Buying a property? How to get a head-start...

 The above information is of general nature only.
 You should contact our firm for advice relating to your specific circumstances.

 About Chris Boivin

 Chris is a Partner advising clients on a wide range of matters.
 He assists with both commercial, rural and residential property matters, as well as business transactions and asset planning.

 About Emma Morgan

-Emma is a member of our Property Team.
-She is a Registered Legal Executive and assists clients with residential property sales and purchases.
+Emma is an Associate - Registered Legal Executive in our Property Team and assists clients with residential property sales and purchases.